determined-ai/determined/docs/get-started/webui-qs.rst

    configuration file.
 -  Visit the :ref:`api-core-ug` for a walk-through of how to adapt your existing model code to Determined using the PyTorch MNIST model.

+**Deep Dive Quick Start**

+To learn more about how to change your configuration settings to run a distributed training job on multiple GPUs, visit the :ref:`Quickstart for Model Developers <qs-mdldev>`.

+**More Tutorials**

+For more quick-start guides including API guides, visit the :ref:`tutorials-index`.